- Email Us : info@leonardtam.com

 What Everyone Wants to Know About Late Taxes in Canada (2019)

-First, we all know that we must be responsible for filing our returns on time to the Canada Revenue Agency, for we all must be accountable both as persons and as business owners.
+First, every business owner and individual in Toronto must ensure they file their tax returns on time with the Canada Revenue Agency to avoid penalties and added stress.
 It’s in our own best interest to avoid penalties, for no one needs the added stress and expense of filing late.

 The consequences are straight forward and consistent.
 Penalties will be applied for lateness to the balance owing as follows: 5% of balance, plus 1% if your balance owing for each month the return is late for a maximum of 12 months.
 The CRA is clear.